CLARIAH/mediasuite-info/docs/quick-start-guide.md

 Quick Start Guide
 ===

-This tutorial shows you how to use the CLARIAH Media Suite.
+This tutorial explains how to use the CLARIAH Media Suite.
 Before starting the tutorial, you may want to read this: [What is the Media Suite?](http://mediasuite.clariah.nl/documentation/faq/what-is-it)

 To get started using the Media Suite, do the following: